 Originally located in government surplus buildings and then in a former cafeteria, the library is an important institution in this highly educated community.
 The 1993 award-winning design is by architect Antoine Predock.
-Make sure to stop by the third-floor Art Gallery for unique rotating exhibits year-round.
+Make sure to visit the art gallery on the third floor for unique rotating exhibits year-round.